University of the Witwatersrand Physics Department

 The first Professor of Physics appointed to the TUC was R A Lehfeldt.
 Probably the most important research achievement during his tenure was the accurate measurement of the acceleration of gravity on the Highveld, which supported the theory of isostasy.
 Lehfeldt’s successor, Alexander Ogg, was Professor of Physics as well as Acting Principal for three years only, 1917 – 1920.
 He had come from the Chair of Physics at Rhodes University College, and after his short spell in Johannesburg, left to take up the position of Head of the Department of Physics at the University of Cape Town.

 Interestingly, although Nabarro did establish a group working with him on the mechanical properties of solids, he did not seek to turn the department into an empire focused entirely on his area of expertise.
-On the contrary, through successful hiring he encouraged the diversification of the department into magnetic resonance spectroscopy, low temperature physics, optical spectroscopy and theoretical physics, and he oversaw the creation of the Electron Microscope Unit.
-With the appointment of Friedel Sellschop as director of the Nuclear Physics Research Unit (NPRU) in 1956, one saw a major thrust of the department into Nuclear Physics open up.
-Nabarro and Sellschop were both extraordinarily talented and strong willed individuals, and it was almost inevitable that the Physics Department would prove too small to contain both of them.
+On the contrary, through successful hiring, he encouraged the diversification of the department into magnetic resonance spectroscopy, low-temperature physics, optical spectroscopy and theoretical physics, and he oversaw the creation of the Electron Microscope Unit.
+The appointment of Friedel Sellschop as director of the Nuclear Physics Research Unit (NPRU) in 1956, saw a major thrust of the department into Nuclear Physics open up.
+Nabarro and Sellschop were both extraordinarily talented and strong-willed individuals, and it was almost inevitable that the Physics Department would prove too small to contain both of them.
 In 1969 the NPRU became an independent entity.

 In 1977 Nabarro was succeeded by J H N (Jan) Loubser, who had been appointed to the Chair of Experimental Physics at Wits in 1962.
 Loubser had earlier been one of the signatories of the proposal that eventually let to the establishment of the SAIP.